James Brown, the Godfather of Soul, is ready to take the weekend concert stage! Concert time is Saturday at 1:00 am (Eastern US).

 Because they prefer being a political hack favoring their party instead of following the law, the Ethics Committee should expel any member of Congress who demands or releases the whistleblower’s identity.
 Then again, Congressional Ethics is an oxymoron.

 If Hillary Clinton would have won the 2016, would the Republicans (at the time, a majority in the House and Senate) have sought her impeachment over the private server?
 I confidently say, Yes!
 After all, it’s not about the evidence – it’s about what they want to believe.

 An idea for Congressional Republicans: Seek to amend the Constitution – suggest removing “high crimes and misdemeanors” with something like “proven illegal activity” …. but you won’t … bwak bwak bwak … Chickens!

 Bottom line about Congressional Republicans: The vast majority (if not all) are shallow, pathetic, selfish, spineless cowards who are more concerned about their party and self-preservation than about the country.
 Sadly, their voting constituents may be even worse.

 To lead you into this week’s satirical headlines, The Onion explains how political ads are made.

 (Bonus Onion lead) President Trump visited the hospital earlier this week.
 Click here if you dare.Embed from Getty Images

 Weekly Headlines from The Onion (combos welcome)

-To send you into this weekend, here’s a throwback in time with a touch of Bobby Darin and a dose of Prince.
-Have a safe weekend and in the words of Garrison Keillor, Be well, do good work, and keep in touch.
+To send you into the weekend, here’s a fun song that I like.
+In the words of Garrison Keillor, Be well, do good work, and keep in touch.